Carl Costello: 2018 return and death

 On 1 July 2018, it was announced that Opacic had reprised his role, over five years after his last appearance.
 Carl returns for "an explosive comeback" as part of Mercedes' return storyline.
 It was reported that Carl would return after Mercedes takes Bobby from him in America.
 He then makes a public appeal for Bobby to be returned to him, before appearing at the McQueen house looking for Bobby.
 It was confirmed on 2 July that Opacic's return is a guest stint.
+When he fails to retrieve Bobby, a "desperate" Carl kidnaps Goldie McQueen (Chelsee Healey), making fans fear for her.
+However, Carl soon regrets kidnapping "one of the most outspoken McQueens".
+Carl then tries to trade Goldie for Bobby, but the McQueens outsmart him, with Goldie hitting him in the groin.